VieVaWaldi/dh_pipeline/README.md

 The pipeline follows the EtLT pattern.

+## Installation

 The Project is developed in Python 3.11, setup like this:

 > python -m venv venv
+> source source venv/bin/activate (Mac or Linux)
 > pip install -e .

 This installs the repo as an editable package.

-Get .env from me and place in root folder.
+Get .env from me and place in root folder for api_keys.

 ## Structure